evermake/who-is-next/README.md

 # who-is-next
-Telegram bot that keeps track of whose turn it is😑
+Telegram bot that keeps track of whose turn it is 😑